aerospike/backup-go/cmd/asrestore/readme.md

   -n, --namespace string         The namespace to be backed up.
 Required.
   -s, --set stringArray          The set(s) to be backed up.
-                                 If multiple sets are being backed up, filter-exp cannot be used.
+                                 If multiple sets are being backed up, filter-exp cannot be used. if empty all sets.
-                                 Default: all sets.
   -L, --records-per-second int   Limit total returned records per second (rps).
                                  Do not apply rps limit if records-per-second is zero.
-                                 Default: 0.
   -B, --bin-list stringArray     Only include the given bins in the backup.
-                                 Default: include all bins.
+                                 If empty include all bins.
   -w, --parallel int             Maximum number of scan calls to run in parallel.
                                  If only one partition range is given, or the entire namespace is being backed up, the range of partitions will be evenly divided by this number to be processed in parallel.
-Otherwise, each filter cannot be parallelized individually, so you may only achieve as much parallelism as there are partition filters.
+Otherwise, each filter cannot be parallelized individually, so you may only achieve as much parallelism as there are partition filters. (default 1) -R, --no-records               Don't backup any records.
-                                 Default: 1 (default 1)
-  -R, --no-records               Don't backup any records.
   -I, --no-indexes               Don't backup any indexes.
       --no-udfs                  Don't backup any UDFs.
-      --max-retries int          Maximum number of retries before aborting the current transaction.
+      --max-retries int          Maximum number of retries before aborting the current transaction. (default 5) --total-timeout int        Total socket timeout in milliseconds.
+0 - no timeout.
-                                 Default: 5 (default 5)
-      --total-timeout int        Total socket timeout in milliseconds.
-                                 Default: 0 - no timeout.
       --socket-timeout int       Socket timeout in milliseconds.
 If this value is 0, its set to total-timeout.
-If both are 0, there is no socket idle time limit
-                                 Default: 10 seconds. (default 10000)
-  -N, --nice int                 The limits for read/write storage bandwidth in MiB/s -i, --input-file string        Restore from a single backup file.
+If both are 0, there is no socket idle time limit (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s -i, --input-file string        Restore from a single backup file.
 Use - for stdin.
                                  Required, unless --directory or --directory-list is used.